hobrien17/realloc-adv/README.md

 T Bob => set_upper_type_limit T.* 3
 ```

+### Junior/Senior tutor pairing

-Set Alice as a senior tutor and Bob as a junior tutor (the allocator will attempt to match these two tutors to the same session - NOTE: if using this option, make sure there is room for both a junior and senior tutor on each class)
+Set Alice as a senior tutor and Bob as a junior tutor (the allocator will attempt to all junior tutors with a senior tutor - NOTE: if using this option, make sure there is room for both a junior and senior tutor on each class)

 ```
 T Alice => set_senior